Can You Syringe A BioScience Material?

 Nearly all laser-based particle-sizing devices make no allowance for the shape of the materials under test, regardless of the size of the particles.
 The reason for this lies with the underlying assumptions used for calculating size distributions from the raw data generated during the analysis.

-Determination Of Cell Aggregation In Bacteria Cultures For Contact Lens Disinfection Efficacy Testing
+Determination Of Cell Aggregation In Bacteria Cultures With An Automatic And Reliable Method

 The percentage of aggregates in bacteria cultures may be determined by employing the Coulter Principle, also known as Electrical Sensing Zone (ESZ) technique.
 The ISO International Standard 13319 describes this technique.
 By Andres Lobeiras, Product Manager, Beckman Coulter, Inc